clorteau/kasa/README.md

 Edit config.py to give names and IP addresses to your Kasa devices.
 An "all lights" entry will be added automatically.

+You can also uncomment the line "theme = 'dark'" to enable dark theme.

 ## Usage
 ### GUI